kkettip/flask_4_databases_mysql_vm/README.md

 Tables: patients, conditions and patient_conditions

 The relationship type is many to many because one patient can be associated with many types of conditions.
-The junction table is `conditions` table.
-The junction table has a one to many relationship with the `patient_conditions` table.
+The junction table is the conditions table.
+The junction table has a one to many relationship with the patient_conditions table.
 The patients and conditions table has a one to many relationship with patient_conditions table.
 The junction table allows one to manage the relationships between the patients and conditions table.

 **Steps and challenges**